Capri1545/safe-vault-application/README.md

 - Users are assigned roles (e.g., Admin, User) in the API.
 Role-based access is enforced for protected endpoints and reflected in the UI (e.g., only admins see Admin Tools).
 - Restricted access to specific API routes and features based on user roles (e.g., only admins can manage users).
 Role-based authorization is enforced using [Authorize(Roles = "Admin")] attributes in the API.

+## Activity 3: Changes and Updates
+- Refactored API to use the database for all user CRUD operations (no more in-memory user list).
+- Users table schema updated to include Password, Role, and Email columns.
+- All user creation and listing (including email) now persist to and read from the database.
+- On database initialization, a default admin user (username: admin, password: admin) is created if not present.
+- AdminTools web page now lists all users with username, email, and role.
+- AdminTools web page allows deleting users (except those with the Admin role) via the UI and API.
+- API endpoint for deleting users prevents deletion of admin users.
+- All user management actions (add, list, delete) are now fully database-backed and secure.
+- **Security improvement:** User data is now sanitized before being inserted into the DOM in the web UI to prevent XSS attacks from malicious usernames or emails.
+- **Vulnerability review:**
+    - All SQL queries use parameterized commands; no unsafe string concatenation is present (SQL injection is mitigated).
+    - Input validation and sanitization are enforced in both backend and frontend.
+    - User-supplied data is escaped before DOM insertion to prevent XSS.
+- **Automated security tests:**
+    - Added `TestSecurityAttacks.cs` (NUnit) to simulate SQL injection and XSS attacks against the API and web forms.
+These tests ensure the application is resilient to common web security threats and that malicious input does not compromise the system or user experience.

 ## How AI Has Contributed
 - Automated project structure setup and best-practice configuration for .NET, ASP.NET Core, and JWT security.
 - Generated and refactored code for input validation, authentication, and dynamic UI updates.